- In Pakistan, 19 percent of adults (age 18+) smoke tobacco.

 Tobacco Control Policy Status

-Advertising, promotion and sponsorship: Pakistan's ban on tobacco advertising and promotion is not comprehensive.
-Print advertising is prohibited, except for advertisements less than one square inch within publications not intended for youth.
-TV and radio advertising is permitted between 3:00am-4:00am only.
+Tobacco Advertising, Promotion and Sponsorship: There are few restrictions on advertising and promotion in Pakistan.
+Print advertising is prohibited, except for advertisements less than one square inch in the inside portion of publications that are not intended for young people.
+TV and radio advertising is limited to the hours between 3:00 am and 4:00 am.
+Billboards and other outdoor print media may not exceed 1 square meter.
 Most other forms of advertising and promotion are allowed.
-Although financial or other sponsorship by the tobacco industry is not prohibited, publicity of the sponsorship of events is prohibited.
+All permitted advertising must be accompanied by a health warning.
+Although financial or other sponsorship by the tobacco industry is allowed, publicity of the sponsorship of events is prohibited.